inputd/home-assistant.io/source/_components/tplink.markdown

 See the [device tracker component page](/components/device_tracker/) for instructions how to configure the people to be tracked.

 For Archer D9 model the default ip is 192.168.1.1, the username is not necessary and you can leave that field blank.

+For Archer C1200 model the router's web UI does not require a username, but you still need to enter admin as your username in the configuration file for the device tracker to configure properly.